 The marina is currently closed for permitting.
-When it reopens in the spring of 2019, things will be different.
+Next year things will be different.
 This list will change as we get feedback from the state, developers, local government and others.
 But this is what we see so far for 2019:

 boat launches (defined as the concrete or gravel structures on the ground)

 recreational and commercial docks (those not owned by MIM)

 ramps on sites designated by the state (defined as the diagonal walkways connecting a stationary dock with a floating dock)

 Two weeks ago Tony met with the director of the NJ Small Business Development Center at Stockton University to discuss Money Island’s strategic planning for our various businesses.
 Tangible results are beginning to show.

 First, our business plan went through a major update and is available in draft format for public comment.
 (If you want to see a draft copy, please contact us).

 Second, since it is clear that our future depends on success in obtaining government and private sector grants, the SBDC is trying to help us with the grant proposal writing and management process.
 This is almost a full time job and Tony is already overwhelmed with the first five grant programs wehere we are currently being considered.

 There is renewed hub-bub this week about the status of state buyouts of homes at Money Island.
 This post is not meant as a complete rehash of the topic but rather just a short bullet point summary of what’s going on from out perspective.
 In the short term, nothing is changed.
 In the long term, we are all underwater.